ddmitov/epigraphista/README.md

 Epigraphista
 ==================================

-Epigraphista is an EpiDoc XML file creator using Perl Executing Browser as a desktop GUI framework, HTML5 and Bootstrap for a themable user interface, JavaScript for text conversion and Perl 5 for writing the actual XML files.
+Epigraphista is an EpiDoc XML file creator using Perl Executing Browser as a desktop GUI framework, HTML5 and Bootstrap for a themable user interface, JavaScript for on-screen text conversion and Perl 5 for writing the actual XML files.
 It's language is currently Bulgarian because it is intended, but not limited, to Bulgarian users.
 Epigraphista could also be used as a server-side application without Perl Executing Browser.

 ## Runtime Requirements

-* Compiled version of the Perl Executing Browser.
+* Compiled version of Perl Executing Browser - only if you want to run Epigraphista as a desktop application.
 * Perl 5 distribution - any standard Linux, Mac or Windows Perl distribution.
-* ```unzip``` binary - only if you want to run Epigraphista from a ZIP package.
+* ```unzip``` binary - only if you want to run Epigraphista from a ZIP package using Perl Executing Browser.

 ## License